|Oracle® TimesTen Application-Tier Database Cache User's Guide

 11g Release 2 (11.2.2)

-This chapter describes how to configure Oracle In-Memory Database Cache (IMDB Cache) to work with either synchronous local Data Guard or Data Guard used during planned maintenance.
+This chapter describes how to configure TimesTen Application-Tier Database Cache (TimesTen Cache) to work with either synchronous Data Guard or Data Guard used during planned maintenance.
 It includes the following topics:

-Oracle Maximum Availability Architecture (MAA) is Oracle's best practices blueprint based on proven Oracle high availability (HA) technologies and recommendations.
+Oracle Maximum Availability Architecture (MAA) is Oracle Database's best practices blueprint based on proven Oracle Database high availability (HA) technologies and recommendations.
 The goal of MAA is to achieve the optimal high availability architecture at the lowest cost and complexity.

-To be compliant with MAA, IMDB Cache must support Oracle Real Application Clusters (Oracle RAC) and Oracle Data Guard, as well as have its own HA capability.
-IMDB Cache provides its own HA capability through active standby pair replication of cache tables in read-only and AWT cache groups.
-See "Using Oracle In-Memory Database Cache in an Oracle RAC Environment" for more information on IMDB Cache and Oracle RAC.
+To be compliant with MAA, TimesTen Cache must support Oracle Real Application Clusters (Oracle RAC) and Oracle Data Guard, as well as have its own HA capability.
+TimesTen Cache provides its own HA capability through active standby pair replication of cache tables in read-only and AWT cache groups.
+See "Using TimesTen Application-Tier Database Cache in an Oracle RAC Environment" for more information on TimesTen Cache and Oracle RAC.

 Oracle Data Guard provides the management, monitoring, and automation software infrastructure to create and maintain one or more synchronized standby databases to protect data from failures, disasters, errors and corruptions.
 If the primary database becomes unavailable because of a planned or an unplanned outage, Data Guard can switch any standby database to the primary role, thus minimizing downtime and preventing any data loss.
 For more information about Data Guard, see Oracle Data Guard Concepts and Administration.

-AUTOREFRESH cache group attribute, IMDB Cache cannot access the Oracle database during a failover and switchover because cache applications will have to wait until the failover and switchover completes.
+AUTOREFRESH cache group attribute, TimesTen Cache cannot access the Oracle database during a failover and switchover because cache applications wait until the failover and switchover completes.

 During a transient upgrade, a physical standby database is transformed into a logical standby database.
-For the time that the standby database is logical, the user must ensure that the object IDs of the cached Oracle tables do not change.
-Specifically, tables that are cached should not drop and re-created, truncated, altered, flashed back or online segment shrunk.
+For the time that the standby database is logical, the user must ensure that the object IDs of the cached Oracle Database tables do not change.
+Specifically, tables that are cached should not be dropped and re-created, truncated, altered, flashed back or have an online segment shrunk.

-In order for IMDB Cache to fail over and switch over properly, configure the Oracle primary and standby databases using the following steps:
+In order for TimesTen Cache to fail over and switch over properly, configure the Oracle primary and standby databases using the following steps:

-The Data Guard configuration must be managed by the Data Guard Broker so that IMDB Cache daemon processes and application clients respond faster to failover and switchover events.
+The Data Guard configuration must be managed by the Data Guard Broker so that the TimesTen Cache daemon processes and application clients respond faster to failover and switchover events.